weijiaheng/Robust-f-divergence-measures/README.md

 ## Utilities

-Details of reproducing our experiment results on MNIST, Fashion MNIST, CIFAR-10, CIFAR-100, Clothing 1M are mentioned in the ``README" file in each folder.
+Details of reproducing our experiment results on MNIST, Fashion MNIST, CIFAR-10, CIFAR-100, Clothing 1M are mentioned in the `README.md` file in each folder.

 We repeat Figure 1 in our paper here: